kalidyasin/github-commit-notifier/README.md

 ### Prerequisites

 - [Rust](https://www.rust-lang.org/tools/install) installed on your system.
+- `notify-send` installed on your system (for desktop notifications).
+This is usually available by default on most Linux distributions.
 - A GitHub personal access token with the `repo` scope.
 You can create one [here](https://github.com/settings/tokens).

 ### Installation